gnosischain/documentation/docs/bridges/tokenbridge/omnibridge.md

 Gnosis adopts a naming convention where the "chain of origin" is added as a suffix to the token name (e.g. USDC from Ethereum, USDC from BSC)

-### Interest on Bridge Deposits

-The Omnibridge currently generates bridge revenue through yield on stablecoins deposited on the bridge, which is then used by the GnosisDAO treasury to fund Gnosis development.

-Currently, Stable Coins (USDC & USDT) locked in the OmniBridge contract are allocated to the Aave interest market.
-Locked funds will accumulate interest as well as COMP and AAVE tokens.
-These funds can then be used to support bridge operations.
-Compounding analytics are available in [Dune](https://dune.com/maxaleks/Omnibridge-Stablecoins)

-USDC:  `(Current Amount Locked - 2,500,000 USDC)` transferred to Aave.
-2.5M is held in initial reserve.
-USDT:  `(Current Amount Locked - 750,000 USDT)` transferred to Aave.
-750K is held in initial reserve.

-If the requested withdrawal amount exceeds the reserve balance, then the requested amount plus the initial reserve amount is requested to be withdrawn from Aave.
-1. If the unlikely event isn't enough liquidity on Aave to fulfill the withdrawal request (likely due to high borrowing demand), then the user will have to wait until there is.
-2. Aave is a trusted entity.
-If compromised, the protocol could attack the bridge in various ways, e.g. through reentrency or by stealing funds.

 ## Managing the Bridge